meltyourface/blank/posts/Ravens/Raven-Symbolism-Journey-through-Mythology-Literature-and-Esotericism/index.md

 Week 4: Ravens and the Esoteric

-Objective: Explore the mystical, spiritual, and occult associations with ravens.
+**Objective**: Explore the mystical, spiritual, and occult associations with ravens.

 - Guest speaker: an expert on esoteric symbolism and/or raven folklore.
 - Presentation: Ravens in Tarot, alchemy, and other mystical systems.